yannTrm/machine_learning_course/courses/0_introduction.md

 ## Types of Machine Learning

-Machine learning can be categorized into several types based on the learning process and the nature of the data:

 1. **Supervised Learning**: In supervised learning, the algorithm is trained on a labeled dataset, where each data point has both features and a corresponding target variable.
 The goal is to learn a mapping from features to the target variable.
 Supervised learning includes subcategories like:

    - **Regression**: Regression models predict continuous numerical values.
 Examples include predicting house prices or stock prices.

    - **Classification**: Classification models predict categorical labels or classes.
 Examples include spam email detection or image classification.

 2. **Unsupervised Learning**: Unsupervised learning deals with unlabeled data, where there is no target variable.
 The algorithm tries to discover patterns, relationships, or structures within the data.
 Unsupervised learning includes subcategories like:

    - **Clustering**: Clustering algorithms group similar data points together.
 K-Means clustering is a common example.

    - **Dimensionality Reduction**: Dimensionality reduction techniques aim to reduce the number of features while preserving important information, such as Principal Component Analysis (PCA).

 3. **Reinforcement Learning**: Reinforcement learning is concerned with training agents to interact with an environment and make sequential decisions.
 It involves learning a policy that maximizes a reward signal.
 Applications include game playing and autonomous control.